“The quieter you become the more you can hear “ Ram Dass

 Being able to slow down and allow the time to explore and become curious about our lives and our bodies, gives space for healing to occur.
 I have always had a passion for living an active life and the importance of a healthy body and healthy mind.
 Further study and explorations into meditation, movement and trauma resolution has opened my eyes to the real possibilities, that we all have the capacity to heal ourselves.
 Recent research into the brain, the nervous system and the gut, have shown how they are connected and in order to help nurture our mental health, we need to treat the entire human body.
 In my therapy practice, I place the emphasis on regulating the nervous system and providing you with tools to help you feel better.

-Qualified and Certified Counsellor & Psychotherapist (IACP)
+Qualified and Accredited Counsellor & Psychotherapist (IACP)

 BSc Counselling & Psychotherapy

-Certified Somatic Educator
+Certified Clinical Living Somatic Educator